RGB Grodan101® logo - Negative Primary Color)

 Here’s everything you need to know about rock wool—what it is, how it’s used in indoor, greenhouse and hydroponic systems for cannabis cultivation, and how growers utilize stone wool products for crop steering with minimal resources lost.

-Grodan invented and debuted stone wool in 1969, and in the decades since then, our company has led the way in advancing indoor gardening technology.
+Grodan debuted stone wool in 1969, and in the decades since then, our company has led the way in advancing indoor gardening technology.
 We love to share our knowledge on best practices for rapid root development, and how to achieve consistent, efficient production and maximum yields with minimal resource inputs.

 There’s a reason stone wool is the preferred choice as a substrate, thanks to its compatibility with both soil-based and hydroponic cultivation systems for irrigation, lighting, automated nutrient delivery and other top precision growing techniques.